huggingface/blog/daily-papers.md

 ![image/png](https://cdn-uploads.huggingface.co/production/uploads/63a369d98c0c89dcae3b8329/U1IwjaQJBOQ5rv32T8VTh.png)

-By typing @librarian-bot in the comment section, the system will automatically suggest related papers.
+If you type @librarian-bot in the comment section, the system will automatically suggest related papers.
 This feature is great for those looking to dive deeper into a topic or explore similar ideas.
 It’s like having a personal AI-powered research assistant!

 ## 🔠 Multilingual Comments and Translation